saurabhgarg1996/calibration/README.md

 # Calibration Library

 This repository contains library code to measure the calibration error of models from paper [On Calibration of Modern Neural Networks](https://arxiv.org/abs/1706.04599).
 We implement temperature scaling and vector scaling motivated from code [here](https://github.com/gpleiss/temperature_scaling).
+Importantly, we do not need TempScaling and VectorScaling modules to be wrapper around pytorch model.
+Instead, we implement calibration techniques simply on numpy probability and label arrays.

 ## Installation